ShaunWu25/ShaunWu25.github.io/_drafts/Particle-System.md

 <img src="{{site.url}}/assets/2011_ParticleSystem/201112_bouncing balll.gif" style="display: block; margin: auto;" height="500" />

-Single spring simulation will have two additional forces compared to our previous falling ball simulation:
+Single spring simulation has two additional forces compared to our previous falling ball simulation:
 1. Spring Force (Force = Spring Constant * Δ L(Length - Rest Length)): <br />
-It is widely known as [Hooke's Law][HL] that a force is exerted if a spring is compressed or extended in relation with its rest length.
-Rest length means the length of spring in a state of equilibrium.
-The value of Spring Constant depends on the type of spring we applied which can be a reasonable arbitary none zero value for our simulation.
+It is widely known as [Hooke's Law][HL] that a force is exerted if an elasitc spring is compressed or extended in relation with its rest length.
+Rest length means the length of spring in a state of equilibrium without any force exerted on it.
+The value of the spring constant represents the stiffness of the spring which can be a reasonable arbitary none zero value for our simulation.

 2. Damping Force (Force = Damping Constant * Particle's Velocity): <br />
 Damping force is always remained opposite to the direction of the spring force.
 It is the force to slow dowm the particle's motion by associating with particle's velocity.
-Similar to Spring Constant, Damping constant is a arbitary value.
+Without the damping force, our system will not reach to an equilibrium, the dynamic particle will keep bocuning forth and back indefinitely.
+You can try to set the damping constant to 0 to see the motion.
+Similar to the spring constant, damping constant is a arbitary value.

 In addition, we will add one more particle(particle 1) at the origin as our anchoring point which remains constantly static without being affected by any forces.
 Particle 2 will be the falling ball particle with a spring connected to particle 1.
 Below is a diagram that illustrates how three forces interact with each other.